Skip to main content

 Slow 5G Speeds

-• Verify carrier coverage in your area
+• Verify carrier coverage in your area (check signal strength)

-• Test with different carrier if possible
+• Test with different carrier if available (dual SIM devices)

 Unexpected Data Usage

-• Which networks have failover enabled
+• Check which networks have failover enabled

 Equipment Costs